Overengined/Timelogger/README.md

 # Timelogger
- A small electron app that lets you log your work time
+ A small PWA that lets you log your work time